laila-damir/Spark-DeltaLake-Lakehouse-HealthCare-Project/README.md

    Inside `notebooks/Healthcare.ipynb`, run the cells to perform ETL operations, data cleansing, and transformation.

-4. **Run BI Queries:**
+4. **Run BI Cube Aggregations:**

-   Execute MDX-like queries stored in `queries.sql` using Spark SQL.
-You can either load them directly or run the example queries in the script files.
+   Use Spark's `.cube` methods within PySpark to perform multidimensional analyses, exploring measures across various dimension combinations.

-5. **Visualize with Bokeh:**
+5. **Visualize with Bokeh and Plotly:**

-   You can run the cells of `notebooks/Healthcare.ipynb` corresponding to visualization, to generate 3D visualizations for different MDX-like queries.
+   - Use `notebooks/Healthcare.ipynb` to generate visualizations for analysis.
+Run the cells for:
+     - **Bokeh visualizations**: 3D and interactive visuals for `.cube` query results.
+     - **Plotly visualizations**: Interactive bar and line charts for billing trends over time, with drill-down options for monthly and quarterly views.

 ## Project Overview

-This project demonstrates how to create a complete data pipeline and BI environment using Spark and Delta Lake, with a focus on scalability and interactive visualization.
+This project demonstrates how to create a complete data pipeline and BI environment using Spark and Delta Lake, with a focus on scalability, real-time data handling, and interactive visualization.
 It's designed to handle large datasets, manage changing data dimensions, and deliver insights through accessible visualizations.